Close

 Scholarship Eligibility and Failure to Meet Enrollment Requirements

-Prior to Disbursement:
+Prior to Disbursement

-After Disbursement:
+After Disbursement

-• Drop in units before fall census: the fall portion must be paid back and spring eligibility will be determined.
+• Drop in units before fall census:

-• Drop in units before spring census: the spring portion of the scholarship will be canceled and must be paid back.
+The spring portion of the scholarship will be canceled and must be repaid.

 Scholarship Eligibility and Failure to Meet GPA Requirements